-VII.
+IX.
 DRAWINGS AND SPECIFICATIONS

-As part of this report, we have attached design drawings for the construction of this new access bridge.
-The design drawings show the subject bridge location and the details of the new access bridge installation.
-The design drawings are attached to the back of this report and are labelled Appendix "REI-E".
+As part of this report, we have attached design drawings for the construction of the drain improvements.
+The design drawings show the subject improvement locations and the details of the work, as well as the approximate location within the watershed area.
+The drain design drawings are attached to the back of this report and are labelled Appendix "REI-E".

-Also attached, we have prepared Specifications which set out the required construction details for the proposed bridge installation, which also includes Standard Specifications within Appendix "REI-C".
+Also attached, we have prepared Specifications which set out the required construction details for the drain repair and improvements, which also include Standard Specifications labelled therein as Appendix "REI-C".

-VIII.
-SCHEDULE OF ASSESSMENT
+X. SCHEDULE OF ASSESSMENT